Lab Members

 Kelly Kan

 Kelly graduated from Western University with a BMSc and an Honours Specialization in Biochemistry.
-Currently, Kelly is a MSc student in the Biochemistry and Biomedical Sciences program in our lab and alsoco-supervised by Dr. Alberto Caminero.
+Currently, Kelly is a PhD candidate in the Biochemistry and Biomedical Sciences program in our lab and is also co-supervised by Dr. Alberto Caminero.
 Her project aims to investigate the role of microbial protein metabolism in gastrointestinal diseases.
 In the Verdu lab she is investigating the therapeutic mechanisms by which a probiotic interacts with the gut microbiota in the context of celiac disease.

 Awards/Grants: